dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 The idea is to place code in one region of memory, and then create a descriptor with a base and limit that only expose that region of memory to the cpu.
 Any attempts to fetch instructions from outside that region will result in a #GP fault being triggered, and the kernel will intervene.

 Accessing memory inside a segment is done relative to it's base.
-Lets say you have a segment with a base of 0x1000, and some data in memory at address 0x1100.
+Lets say we have a segment with a base of `0x1000`, and some data in memory at address `0x1100`.
-The data would be accessed at address 0x100 (assuming the segment is the active DS), as addressed are translated as `segment_base + offset`.
-In this case the segment base is 0x1000, and the offset is 0x100.
+The data would be accessed at address `0x100` (assuming the segment is the active DS), as addressed are translated as `segment_base + offset`.
+In this case the segment base is `0x1000`, and the offset is `0x100`.

 Segments can also be explicitly referenced.
-To load something at offset 0x100 into the ES region, you can use `mov es:0x100, $rax`.
+To load something at offset 0x100 into the ES region, an instruction like `mov es:0x100, $rax` can be used.
 This would perform the translation from logical address to linear address using ES instead of DS (the default for data), a common example is when an interrupt occurs while the cpu is in ring 3, it will switch to ring 0 and load the appropriate descriptors into the segment registers.

 ### Segment Registers

 The various segment registers and their uses are outlined below.
 There are some tricks to load a descriptor from the GDT into a segment register.
-They can't be mov'd into directly, so you'll need to use a scratch register to change their value.
+They can't be mov'd into directly, so we'll need to use a scratch register to change their value.
 The cpu will also automatically reload segment registers on certain events (see the manual for these).

 To load any of the data registers, use the following: